clarus/coq-list-string/README.md

     opam install coq-list-string

-From the sources, do a classic:
+From the sources do a classic:

     ./configure.sh
     make
     make install

 ## Use
-Add a:
+Add:

     Require Import ListString.ListString.

 at the beginning of your source files.
-The library will be available in the `ListString` module.
+The library will be available under the `ListString` module.
 It defines the type `ListString.t` of strings encoded as lists of ASCII 8-bits characters.
 To define a string you can either define a list:

     ["h"; "e"; "l"; "l"; "o"]

-or import a Coq `string`:
+or import a Coq `string` using the string notation:

     ListString.s "hello"

 ## Reference
-TODO.
+TODO